Read time: 12 minutes | Key insight: Your wing is why your type description only half-fits you

 Childhood Wound: “I must find my true self through deep understanding.”

-- Partners must respect their creative process
+In Relationships: Needs significant alone time.
+Partners must respect their creative process or get shut out entirely.

 Career Patterns: Writing, research, academia, therapy, art, philosophy, technology